SnowTempest/Bioshock-2-Multiplayer-Rank-Modifier/README.md

 ## Features

 - **Rank Fix**: Automatically adjusts User's mRankAdamRequirements to reach Rank 50 after completing either 1 Public Match or 1 Private Match.
 - **Custom Ranks**: Sets a Custom Rank for the User.
-Up to Rank 100.
+Up to Rank 1000.
+(May Most Likely Be Changed in the Future)
 - **Default Rank**: Reverts the mRankAdamRequirements back to their default values.
 Note: This will reset the User's Rank to 50.

 ## Disclaimer